"

 Connections to Learning Theories

 The theory does support the notion of having observable learning objectives like behaviorism.
-CLT as it gets studied more in contemporary settings has become more measurable by controlling different variables for cognitive load which behaviorists would support.
+CLT has become more measurable by controlling different variables for cognitive load which behaviorists would support.
 It strays from behaviorism by trying to focus on internal cognitive processes that are often difficult to measure or quantify.
 It also focuses on personally built schemas of the learners rather than reinforcement as the main proponent for learning.

 CLT is also connected to constructivism in that cognitive constructivists still want learners to make meaningful connections to their learning through generative processes.
 Maximizing germane load allows learners to have the capacity to make meaning of the information for the construction of knowledge.
 It moves away from constructivists by being more instructor-centered than learner-centered in its approach.